charlesportoferreira/word2vec/Readme.md

           Relative path from your current folder to the word2vec trained model

         --type, -t:
           Select the type of model to use.
-Choices are: mssa, glove, google, fasttext, elmo, use
+Choices are: mssa, glove, google, fasttext, elmo, use, doc2vec

         --aggregator, -a:
           [Optional parameter] Select between sum or mean.